MichaelRFox/fxStripJsDoc/README.md

 ## Description

-fxStripJsDoc is used to strip out jsDoc-style comments from a javascript file.
+fxStripJsDoc is used to strip out jsDoc-style comments from a JavaScript file.
 One may want to do this to reduce the size of a distribution file while retaining jsDoc comments in the source file.
 This utility will not strip out inline comments.

 Example: